KKWON99/4348-OS-P2/devlog.md

 * Added the logic for the final ready teller to print "bank is now open" and release the `bankOpen` semaphore for all 50 customers.

 **next plan:** Update the `Customer` thread to wait for the `bankOpen` semaphore before trying to enter, implement the `door` capacity limit, and start building out the customer queue logic.

+## April 17, 2026 - 11:40
+**Thoughts:** The customer side needs to block on bankOpen before doing anything, then respect the door limit of 2 at a time.
+Finding a free teller requires a mutex around the search so two customers don't grab the same teller simultaneously.

+** error ** had the teller and the customer run mixed failed to run

+**Accomplishments:** Customer now sleeps 0-100ms before arriving, acquires bankOpen then door semaphore to enter.
+Uses lineLock mutex and tryAcquire to scan for a free teller.
+If none found, falls back to waiting on a teller slot.
+Customer prints which teller it selected.
+**Next:** Implement the full teller-customer handshake so they exchange transaction type and complete the transaction.